AbhishekPardhi/Document-Retrieval/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AbhishekPardhi/Document-Retrieval/blob/main/test.ipynb)

 ## Limitations and Future Scope
-Currently the chain of chats are independent of each other.
-This can be easily changed by using previous responses as a context while retrieving results for the current question.
-But this will also increase the number of tokens that will be used for performing search operation, and hence the cost of each search.
+Currently it takes ~40 seconds to get answer from the model.
+This can be improved further by using a smaller model (having less number of parameters) and/or by using quantization while adding texts to the vectorDB.
+Inference speed can also be increased by caching the retriever chain.